websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/importing-packages.md

 # Importing Packages

-Modules often depend on Java packages from other modules.
-The dependent module must import such packages into its class path and other modules in the OSGi framework must [export](./exporting-packages.md) those packages.
-The OSGi framework wires the packages to the importing module's class path.
+You often find yourself in a position of needing functionality provided by another module.
+To access this functionality, you must import packages from other modules into your module's classpath.
+This requires that those other modules have already [exported](./exporting-packages.md) their packages containing the functionality you want.
+The OSGi framework wires the packages to the importing module's classpath.
 The module JAR's `META-INF/MANIFEST.MF` file uses the `Import-Package` OSGi header to import packages.

 ```properties
 Import-Package: javax.portlet,com.liferay.portal.kernel.util